Persistent systemic inflammation and atypical enterocolitis in patients with NEMO syndrome

 The NEMO syndrome is a primary immunodeficiency with immune and non-immune manifestations.
 The immune deficiency is heterogeneous showing defects in humoral, innate, and cell-mediated immunity.
 While the clinical aspects of the immunodeficiency are increasingly well understood, little is known about autoimmune manifestations in NEMO patients.
 We therefore sought to examine serologic markers of systemic inflammation and intestinal pathology in a kindred of patients with the NEMO syndrome.
 We observed persistent elevation of erythrocyte sedimentation rates in five patients, and two were symptomatic, with a chronic but atypical enterocolitis.
 Though pathologic lesions in these two patients were consistent with acute inflammation, sustained clinical improvement was only achieved with systemic and/or topical glucocorticoid therapy.
 Our data suggest that some patients with the NEMO syndrome exhibit persistent elevation of inflammatory markers similar to systemic autoimmune diseases and may subsequently develop an atypical enterocolitis.

-"Due to several autoinflammatory syndromes have been reported in patients with NEMO deficiency, some serological markers of systemic inflammation have been proposed to be considered within the clinical analysis of NEMO patients.
+- "Due to several autoinflammatory syndromes have been reported in patients with NEMO deficiency, some serological markers of systemic inflammation have been proposed to be considered within the clinical analysis of NEMO patients.
 For example, the persistent elevation of erythrocyte sedimentation rate (ESR) in absence of local or systemic symptoms of infection, correlate with the development of atypical enterocolitis, which improve with systemic glucocorticoid therapy .
 Interestingly, our patient developed tissue lesions in duodenal and esophageal areas and he improved after the methylprednisolone treatment but, unfortunately , we do not have his ESR values to make such correlation. "

 ABSTRACT: Inflammatory bowel disease constitutes a heterogeneous group of conditions, whose aetiology is only partly understood.
 The prevailing hypothesis on its pathogenesis is that IBD is the result of an inadequate immune response to the resident bacterial flora of the intestine.
 An autoimmune background, however, has been discussed since the 1950s.
 Lately, it has been shown that failures in interleukin-10 (IL-10) signalling due to IL-10- and IL-10 receptor (IL-10R) mutations result in IBD.
 Our study aimed at investigating the existence of inhibitory autoantibodies against IL-10 and IL-10R in IBD patients capable of down-modulating IL-10 signalling thereby mimicking IL-10 or IL-10R deficiency.
 Thirteen IBD patients had IgG autoantibodies against IL-10, IL-10RA and/or IL-10RB, and three patients had IgA autoantibodies against IL-10.
 However, the absolute OD values of the serum antibodies measured by ELISA were low, there was overall no significant difference between patients and controls, and positive sera had no neutralizing activity.
 No evidence for an involvement of autoantibodies against IL-10 or IL-10R in the pathogenesis of inflammatory bowel disease could be established.

 ABSTRACT: Accumulating evidence suggests a role for Toll-like receptor (TLR) signaling at the intestinal epithelial cells (IECs) level for intestinal protection against exogenous injury or pathogenic infection.
 We hypothesized that MyD88 dependent TLR signaling at intestinal epithelium is critical for mucosal immune homeostasis.
 In the current study, a transgenic mouse model was generated in which a dominant-negative mutant of MyD88 (dnMyD88) was driven by an intestinal epithelial-specific murine villin promoter.
 Aged transgenic mice spontaneously developed chronic small intestinal inflammation, as revealed by increased CD4+ and CD8+ lymphocytes, neutrophil and macrophage infiltration, increased production of cytokines as TNF-alpha, IFN-gamma, IL-1beta, and IL-17, crypt abscesses, lymphedema, and Goblet cell depletion.
 The chronic inflammation was not due to increased epithelial apoptosis or permeability, but to a decreased Paneth cell-derived alpha-defensins (cryptdins) and RegIII-gamma and increased commensal bacteria translocation.
 Thus, epithelial MyD88-dependent pathway plays an essential role in limiting mucosal microflora penetration and preventing mucosal immunoregulation disturbance in vivo.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.